opendatasoft/ods-documentation/source/manage_domain/saml-integration.rst

    If for any reason your identity provider doesn't send all of these elements, let the corresponding fields blank.
 The platform will automatically generate them based on other available attributes.

-5. Optionally input the attributes mappings and types of other attributes that are sent by your identity provider.

-   For instance, if your identity provider sends a list of the user's allergies, under the field name "Allergies", you may add an attribute mapping with name "Allergies", and type "list".
-This allows for interesting dataset filters with the `attr` function.
+6. Optionally input an access condition.

+   The first box is the name of the attribute to check for, and the second one the value of that attribute.
+   If you just want to check for the presence of an attribute, without value restriction, just leave the second box blank.

+   For instance, if your identity provider sends a list of "Roles" for the users and you want to make sure that only users that have a role can get access, input "Roles" in the first box under "Conditionnal access".
+If you only want users with the role "DataAccess" to be able to connect to the domain, input "DataAccess" in the second box.

 Configure your identity provider
 --------------------------------